Obergiesing

 Fasangarten is part of the district 17 Obergiesing-Fasangarten and forms the south-eastern outskirts of the city.
 The city of Munich describes the district as a narrow strip between the south-eastern section of the Mittlerer Ring and the S-Bahn line S3 to Holzkirchen, which includes areas closer to the city center as well as the south-eastern outskirts of the city with the Fasangarten.
 This location is particularly interesting from a residential perspective: Fasangarten is clearly located within Munich, but its location next to the forest and its small-scale structure make it much quieter than many central districts.

-A major advantage of the location is its immediate proximity to Perlach Forest.
+One major advantage of the location is its immediate proximity to Perlach Forest.
 As a result, Fasangarten combines proximity to the city and nature in a way that is comparatively rare in Munich.

 Fasangarten is primarily a quiet residential area with a small housing estate character - single-family houses and small housing estates with green spaces.
 The residential pattern is therefore much smaller than in many other locations in the south-east of Munich.
 This is what makes the district interesting for people who want to live in Munich in a more secluded and residential manner.